jklust/EuroCC-knowledgepool/develop/best.md

 Unit and regression test can be useful, but at some point not really feasible, since the code can scale to be quite large and complex, with a lot of things to control.
 It is thus a good practice to use continuous integration, and implement simple but representative tests that cover all the code, so that bugs can be spotted often before the final users do that.
-Code coverage tools to implement such tests exists for several programming languages, and also for testing code deployed on Github version control.
+Code coverage tools to implement such tests exists for several programming languages, and also for testing code deployed on GitHub version control.

 ???
 Links